encodeous/MissileWarsX/README.md

 ## Getting Started

+#### CAUTION: MissileWarsX is designed to run on its OWN Minecraft server.
+The server will automatically be reset into a clean state after every reboot.
+Do not install MissileWarsX on an existing server, this action will delete data irreversibly!

 Download the latest build of MissileWarsX from the [Releases](https://github.com/encodeous/MissileWarsX/releases/tag/latest).

 MwX requires Paper version 1.16.5+, and supports up to 1.18.2 as of now.